 Next, we discuss the results of our multi-task learning approach, and the effects of multi-task learning on smaller datasets and individual sentence classes.

-\paragraph{MULT ALL:} All tasks were trained jointly sharing all possible layers.
+\paragraph{MULT ALL model:} All tasks were trained jointly sharing all possible layers.
 Except for the ART task, all results are improved using the SciBERT-HSLN model.
-For the PMD task the improvement is marginal, since the baseline results (F1 score) were already on a high level.
+For the PMD task, the improvement is marginal since the baseline results (F1 score) were already on a high level.
 Pairwise MULT ALL combinations show that the models for PMD and NIC, respectively, benefit from the (respective) other dataset, and the DRI model especially from the ART dataset.
 The PMD and NIC datasets are from the same domain, and both contain abstracts, so the results are as expected.
 Furthermore, DRI and ART datasets both contain full papers, and DRI has more coarse-grained classes.
 However, ART is a related large dataset with fine-grained classes and presumably therefore the model for ART does not benefit from other datasets.
-In triple-wise MULT ALL combinations the models for PMD and DRI, respectively, benefit from all datasets, and the model for NIC only if the PMD dataset is present.

-\emph{The results suggest that sharing all possible layers between multiple tasks is effective except for bigger datasets with more fine-grained classes (RQ3, RQ4).}
+In triple-wise MULT ALL combinations the models for PMD and DRI, respectively, benefit from all datasets, and the model for NIC only if the PMD dataset is present. \emph{The results suggest that sharing all possible layers between multiple tasks is effective except for bigger datasets with more fine-grained classes (RQ3, RQ4).}

-\paragraph{MULT GRP:} In this setting, the models for all tasks were trained jointly, but only models for the same text type share the \emph{context enrichment layer}, i.e. (PMD, NIC) and (DRI, ART).
+\paragraph{MULT GRP model:} In this setting, the models for all tasks were trained jointly, but only models for the same text type share the \emph{context enrichment layer}, i.e.\ (PMD, NIC) and (DRI, ART).
 Here, all models benefit from the other datasets.
-In our ablation study, we also provide results for sharing only the \emph{sentence encoding layer}, referred as MULT GRP P,N,D,A, and all pairwise and triple-wise combinations sharing the \emph{context enrichment layer}.
+In our ablation study, we also provide results for sharing only the \emph{sentence encoding layer}, referred to as MULT GRP P,N,D,A, and all pairwise and triple-wise combinations sharing the \emph{context enrichment layer}.
 Other combinations also yield good results.
 However, MULT GRP is effective for \emph{all} tasks. \emph{Our results indicate that sharing the sentence encoding layer between multiple models is beneficial.
 Furthermore, sharing the context enrichment layer only between models for the same text type is an even more effective strategy (RQ3, RQ4).}